dwOuOwK87/Tetris/README.md

 Of course,
 Just tell me if you find any problem or have any suggest, I will improve this game as quick as possible.

-By the way, this game have no music and highest score recording board, I will add it if I get free time.
+By the way, this game have no the block prestoration and the highest score recording board, and it also lacks of some sound effects.

+I will add it if I get free time.

 Download Tetris.rar and open Tetris.exe.